All Episodes

 You people amuse me.

-I still don't understand why you won't answer one question of you won the election.
+I still don't understand why you won't answer one question about you won the election.

 The neocons have distanced themselves from the Iraq policy.

-There's not a one of them that wants anything to do with you ought to be happy.
+There's not a one of them that wants anything to do with it.

 I'm sorry what happened to McNabb being injured this year.